christensenjairus/Incrypto/README.md

 - [WebSocket Example](https://www.cronj.com/blog/node-js-websocket-examples-chat-features-client-server-communication/)

 # TODO:
-* Create a logout button on the chat page that will end the client connection, then send via IPCRenderer the switch to the login window.
-Ending the client connection will cause the number of connections to work when it comes to double-logins.
+* Create a logout button on the chat page that will end the client connection
-* Error when other clients log in/out.
-It needs to be periodically refreshed to fix it.
+* Login/register buttons on login/register pages
+* Dark mode
+* Rearrange chat to have times on right, names on left
+* Drop down menu on chat page that lists different encryption options
+* Create basic encryption example in encryption.js and use that encryption as the default
+* For Jairus:
+        * Implement username being encrypted to other users as well as messages
+        * Make webserver use WSS instead of WS protocol
+        * Implement keys and key validation
+        * Notifications have wrong logo and name
+        * Run on port 443 and use HTTPS instead of HTTP
-* Windows requires that you click outside the chat first before you can type anything in the chat right when chat loads
+* BUG: Windows requires that you click outside the chat first before you can type anything in the chat right when chat loads